zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 3. **`fhe.Wired`**: This policy allows you to define custom composition rules.
 You can specify which outputs of a function can be forwarded to which inputs of another function.

+Note that, in case of complex composition logic another option is to rely on [[composing_functions_with_modules#Automatic module tracing]] to automatically derive the composition from examples.

     Here is an example:
 ```python
 from concrete import fhe